The-Foreigners/The-Foreigners.github.io/objectives.md

   - Show Grin's Flying Eagle brand to Sothas, the booze-ooze in the inn.
   - Request papers granting passage through southern frontier.

 - Find Gundrand, Turden, and Nundro Rockseeker at Wave Echo Cave.
-(Magical forge may provide strategic advantage)
   - Gundrand is expecting our arrival by the 19th.
+  - Magical forge may provide strategic advantage.

 - Conduct general business:
   - Pay for Gundrand's provisions.